By 10 min read Last Updated: 18. March 2025

 Electronic invoicing and paper invoicing differ from each other in several ways.

 Paper invoicing requires manual processing and is typically slower due to postal services.
-This type of invoicing simply uses physical paper invoices sent through the mail, which requires physical filing and manual searching.
+This type of invoicing simply uses physical paper invoices sent by post, which requires physical filing and manual searching.

 An easier freelance life with Factofly